ximion/appstream-generator/README.md

 We support several options to be set to influence the build.
 Change into the build directory and run `mesonconf` to see them all.

+You might want to perform an optimized debug build by passing `--buildtype=debugoptimized` to `meson` or just do a release build straight away with `--buildtype=release` in case you want to use the resulting binaries productively.
+By default, the build happens without optimizations which slows down the generator.

 ## Usage

-Take a look at the `docs/` directory in the source tree for information on how to use the generator.
-Right now, only the YAML output format is tested properly.
+Take a look at the `docs/` directory in the source tree for information on how to use the generator and write configuration files for it.

 ## Hacking